ebd622/k8s-samples/eck/README.md

 under constuction
 # Elastic Cloud on Kubernetes

-Here is a short summary how to deploy ECK
+Here is a short summary on how to deploy ECK

+### 1. Install NFS